cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Configurations {#configurations}

-An OPAQUE-3DH configuration is a tuple (OPRF, KDF, MAC, MHF, Group).
+An OPAQUE-3DH configuration is a tuple (OPRF, KDF, MAC, Hash, MHF, EnvelopeMode, Group) such that the following conditions are met:

-The OPRF protocol is drawn from the "base mode" variant of {{I-D.irtf-cfrg-voprf}}.
+- The OPRF protocol uses the "base mode" variant of {{I-D.irtf-cfrg-voprf}} and implements the interface in {{dependencies}}.
+Examples include OPRF(ristretto255, SHA-512) and OPRF(P-256, SHA-256).
-The KDF functions in this document use HKDF {{!RFC5869}}.
-The MAC functions in this document use HMAC {{!RFC2104}}.
-The Hash functions in this specification include SHA-256 and SHA-512.
-The MHF functions use Scrypt {{?RFC7914}}
+- The KDF, MAC, and Hash functions implement the interfaces in {{dependencies}}.
-with parameters N = 32768, r = 8, p = 1, and output key length 64.
-The Group mode
+  Examples include HKDF {{!RFC5869}} for the KDF, HMAC {{!RFC2104}} for the MAC, and SHA-256 and SHA-512 for the Hash functions.
-identifies the group used in the OPAQUE-3DH AKE, and matches that of the OPRF.
+- The MHF has fixed parameters, chosen by the application, and implements the interface in {{dependencies}}.
+Examples include Argon2 {{?I-D.irtf-cfrg-argon2}}, scrypt {{?RFC7914}}, and PBKDF2 {{?RFC2898}} with fixed parameter choices.

-The following configurations are defined in this specification:
+- EnvelopeMode value is as defined in {{credential-storage}}, and is one of `base` or `custom_identifier`.

-- OPRF(ristretto255, SHA-512), HKDF-SHA-512, HMAC-SHA-512, Scrypt(32768,8,1), ristretto255
+- The Group mode identifies the group used in the OPAQUE-3DH AKE.
+This SHOULD match that of the OPRF.
+For example, if the OPRF is OPRF(ristretto255, SHA-512), then Group SHOULD be ristretto255.

-- OPRF(P-256, SHA-256), HKDF-SHA-256, HMAC-SHA-256, Scrypt(32768,8,1), P-256
+Absent an application-specific profile, the following configurations are RECOMMENDED:

-Each of these configurations supports the `base` and `custom_identifer` modes.
+- OPRF(ristretto255, SHA-512), HKDF-SHA-512, HMAC-SHA-512, SHA-512, Scrypt(32768,8,1), ristretto255
-The EnvelopeMode value is defined in {{credential-storage}}.
-It MUST be one of `base` or `custom_identifier`.
-Future specifications may specify alternate EnvelopeMode values and their corresponding Envelope structure.
+- OPRF(P-256, SHA-256), HKDF-SHA-256, HMAC-SHA-256, SHA-256, Scrypt(32768,8,1), P-256

 Future configurations may specify different combinations of dependent algorithms, with the following consideration.
 The size of AKE public and private keys -- `Npk`